thoughtspot/thoughtspot.github.io/_appliance/azure/azure-cluster-install.md

 ```
 Your output may look something like the above.
 Ensure that all diagnostics show `SUCCESS`.

+{% include warning.html content="If <code>tscli cluster check</code> returns an error, it may suggest you run <code>tscli storage gc</code> to resolve the issue.
+If you run <code>tscli storage gc</code>, note that it restarts your cluster." %}

 {: id="cluster-step-3"}
 ### Step 3: Finalize installation

-After the cluster status changes to `READY`, sign into ThoughtSpot on your browser.
+After the cluster status changes to `READY`, sign in to ThoughtSpot on your browser.
 Follow these steps:

 1. Start a browser from your computer.